Who Saw Her Die?

 Who Saw Her Die?
-(Chi l'ha vista morire?) is a 1972 Italian giallo film directed by Aldo Lado and Vittorio De Sisti, starring Anita Strindberg and George Lazenby.
+(Chi l'ha vista morire?, also released as The Child) is a 1972 giallo film directed and co-written by Aldo Lado, and starring George Lazenby, Anita Strindberg, Adolfo Celi, Dominique Boschero, and Nicoletta Elmi.
 Lazenby and Strindberg play the parents of a murdered girl, who pursue her black-veiled killer throughout Venice.
-Who Saw Her Die? features music by Ennio Morricone, and has seen positive reviews for Lazenby's performance.

 Plot

 In a French ski resort, a young girl wanders off from her carer and is murdered by a killer in a black veil, who buries her body in the snow.
 Years later, another young girl, Roberta Serpieri, is found drowned in Venice after being abducted by the same killer.
 Her divorced parents, sculptor Franco and Elizabeth, attempt to discover what has happened to their daughter.